-If you can’t pay the full balance on your credit card, at least pay the minimum balance and make regular payments, with the goal of paying off debts as quickly as possible.
+If you can’t pay the full balance on your credit card, at least pay the minimum balance and make regular payments, to pay off debts as quickly as possible.
 But, avoid missing payments.
-Missing payments can really damage your credit score and make it difficult to get a future loan such as a car loan, or mortgage.
+Missing payments can damage your credit score and make it difficult to get a future loan such as a car loan, or mortgage.

 Using your credit card for cash advances is even more expensive.
 Typically, the interest rate is higher and you pay interest from the date of the cash advance.
 There is no grace period like there is for a regular credit card purchase.

 2. Read the Small Print on Cancellation Fees and Penalties

 On top of paying your monthly bills and loan installments on time, you need to be careful when you sign up for services such as cable, telephone, internet, gym subscriptions, and other monthly subscriptions.
 Check the cancellation fees and deadlines when you sign up for such services.
 Otherwise, these fees can be high.